mahdiatubly/Full_DevOps_RoadMap/Docker Containers.md

         # If you don't want to download the image you can just pull the image
         $ docker pull nginx

-- To add an env. var. ito code:
+- To add an env. var. to code:

                 >> x = os.environ.get(X)
                 => then in docker